 Until you really dive into a subject, you just don't know what you don't know.

 If you're operating your business on a tight budget, you may hesitate to pay the money to have your crafts photographed professionally for craft show applications.
 Do keep in mind, if you fail to get your great products into great shows because of poor photography, there is no cost savings because you've lost all of the income potential in selling at top tier shows.

 When you're ready to sell at high-level shows, money spent on great photos for your craft show applications is an investment that will help you gain acceptance into the most competitive juried art shows with the greatest earning potential.

 When you choose a photographer, ask whether he or she has experience photographing items for craft show applications.

-Keep in mind that photographing objects requires a different set of skills and considerations than photographing people, so the photographer who did a great job with your wedding pictures may not be the person who is most suited to take photos for your application to juried arts and craft shows.
+Keep in mind that photographing objects requires a different set of skills and considerations than photographing people, so the photographer who did a great job with your wedding photos may not be the person who is most suited to take photos for your application to juried arts and craft shows.

-Will they be used to sell your crafts online, or will they be used for applications to juried arts and craft shows?
+Will they be used to sell your crafts online, or will they be used for applications to juried shows?
 Your photographer may make different choices depending upon the way your photos will be used.

 Whatever choices you make about photographing your crafts, be honest with yourself, and be sure that you are not limiting the potential of your business with mediocre photography.